Eligible jobs

 - have a job offer which is a postdoctoral position in specific job codes; or

-- have a job in which you will be working towards full registration/chartered status with the relevant professional body.
+- have a job in which you will be working towards full registration/chartered status with the relevant professional body; or

-There is a maximum period of four years in which you can be a new entrant under the Skilled Worker route.
+There is a maximum period of four years in which you can be a 'new entrant' under the Skilled Worker route.
 Importantly, this includes any time (two or three years) you may have spent under the Graduate Route.
-Therefore, if you apply to switch from the Graduate Route to Skilled Worker, you will only have two years available as a new entrant under the Skilled Worker.
-In order to obtain further permission under the Skilled Worker route after these two years, you will need to meet the higher experienced worker base and going rates.
+Therefore, if you apply to switch from the Graduate Route to Skilled Worker, you will only have two years available as a 'new entrant' under the Skilled Worker route.
+In order to obtain further permission under the Skilled Worker route after these two years, you will need to meet the higher 'experienced worker' base and going rates.

 Finance requirements